JCSDA/jedi-docs/docs/jedi-components/ufo/qcfilters.rst

 Domain Check Filter
 -------------------

 This filter retains all observations selected by the :ref:`"where" statement <where-statement>` and rejects all others.
-For example:
+Below, the filter is configured to retain only observations
+* taken at locations where the sea surface temperature retrieved from the model is between 200 and 300 K (inclusive)
+* with valid :code:`height` metadata (not set to "missing value")
+* taken by stations with IDs 3, 6 or belonging to the range 11-120
+* without valid :code:`air_pressure` metadata.

 .. code:: yaml